-The mortuary team are committed and conscientious.
-They take great pride in their work and have the interests of the bereaved and care of the deceased.
-As evidence of this, the mortuary team were recently the winners of The Trust Pride Way award, which recognises outstanding healthcare practices.
+The mortuary team and consent seekers are committed and conscientious.
+They take great pride in their work and have developed services around the interests of the bereaved and care of the deceased.

-Many areas of strength and good practice were observed throughout the inspection, some examples of which are given below.
+Many strengths and areas of good practice were observed throughout the inspection, some examples of which are given below: